Loyla486/xpadneo/docs/README.md

 ## Unavailable Features

 Across all models, xpadneo won't support audio features of the controllers because the firmware doesn't support audio in Bluetooth mode.
-In the future, xpadneo may support audio when USB and dongle support will be added.
+In the future, xpadneo may support audio when USB and adaptor support will be added.

 ### Xbox One S Wireless Controller